 - Borrowing a laptop

 - Click on the "Additional information is needed to connect ConcordiaUniversity" box.

 - In the "Network authentication" box, enter your MyConcordia netname and password.

 All Concordia students (excluding Continuing Education students), faculty members and staff with no outstanding fines or liabilities of $5.00 or more may borrow a laptop.

-A fine of $10 per hour or part of an hour is imposed for the late return of a laptop.
+A fine of $10 per day is imposed for the late return of a laptop.
 For more information, see the Policy on Overdue and Lost Material.